arinbasu/UC-SHSS-Study-Group/list_of_papers.md

 List of articles for the preprint journal club
 ==============================================

-7th February, 2017, Wheki 101, 7th February, 2018, 11AM - 12:00 PM
+6th February, 2017, Wheki 101, 10:30 AM - 11:30 AM ((Inaugural session)
 -------------------

+As this is the first session, we will host it in Wheki 101.
+In addition to discussing the topic, we will also discuss about the future of this journal club and your preferred location, timing, and frequency.
+We will discuss the following article:

-van der Zee T, Anaya J, Brown NJL.
+*van der Zee T, Anaya J, Brown NJL.
 (2017) Statistical heartburn: An attempt to digest four pizza publications from the Cornell Food and Brand Lab.
-PeerJ Preprints 5:e2748v1 https://doi.org/10.7287/peerj.preprints.2748v1
+PeerJ Preprints 5:e2748v1 https://doi.org/10.7287/peerj.preprints.2748v1*

 Download link: [https://peerj.com/preprints/2748/#](https://peerj.com/preprints/2748/#)